M.03.08.13 Emergency separations

 16. All actions, rationale, and plans must be documented in IOMS or other appropriate locations.

-17. If separation between a mother and her child occurs the prison director must ensure procedures are in place to support the mother who may be distressed.
+17. If separation between a mother and her child occurs the general manager custodial must ensure procedures are in place to support the mother who may be distressed.
 The unit PCO must arrange for the woman to undertake [M.05 Prisoners at risk of self-harm] [M.05.02.Form.01 Review risk assessment] as required.

 Consideration